Marine engineering: Coastal Design and Restoration

 Coastal engineering applies a mixture of civil engineering and other disciplines to create coastal solutions for areas along or near the ocean.
-In protecting coastlines from wave forces, erosion, and sea level rise, marine engineers must consider whether they will use a “gray" infrastructure solution - such as a breakwater, culvert, or sea wall made from rocks and concrete - or a “green” infrastructure solution that incorporates aquatic plants, mangroves, and/or marsh ecosystems.
+In protecting coastlines from wave forces, erosion, and sea level rise, marine engineers must consider whether they will use a "gray" infrastructure solution - such as a breakwater, culvert, or sea wall made from rocks and concrete - or a "green" infrastructure solution that incorporates aquatic plants, mangroves, and/or marsh ecosystems.
 It has been found that gray infrastructure costs more to build and maintain, but it may provide better protection against ocean forces in high-energy wave environments.
 A green solution is generally less expensive and more well-integrated with local vegetation, but may be susceptible to erosion or damage if executed improperly.
 In many cases engineers will select a hybrid approach that combines elements of both gray and green solutions.

 Deep Sea Systems

 Life Support

-The design of underwater life support systems such as underwater hyperbaric dive chambers presents a unique set of challenges requiring a detailed knowledge of pressure vessels, dive physiology, and thermodynamics.
-Among the more recent developments in underwater life-support systems is an ocean space habitat designed by Winslow Burleson and Michael Lombardi.
-The prototype resembles an underwater tent and is said to satisfy full life-support functions for divers.
+The design of underwater life-support systems such as underwater habitats presents a unique set of challenges requiring a detailed knowledge of pressure vessels, diving physiology, and thermodynamics.

 Unmanned Underwater Vehicles

 Marine engineers may design or make frequent use of unmanned underwater vehicles, which operate underwater without a human aboard.
 UUVs often perform work in locations which would be otherwise impossible or difficult to access by humans due to a number of environmental factors (e.g. depth, remoteness, and/or temperature).
-UUVs can be remotely operated by humans, semi-autonomous, or autonomous.
+UUVs can be remotely operated by humans, like in the case of remotely operated vehicles, semi-autonomous, or autonomous.